 The look at the fortification complex of towers and the church inside wakes the spirit of the medieval times.

-And you have the feeling that at any moment you can see the knights on their horses, with Despot Stefan in the forefront …
+And you have the feeling that at any moment you can see the knights on their horses, with Despot Stefan at the forefront …

 Manasija monastery: http://manasija.rs/?lang=en